MicrosoftDocs/windows-dev-docs/hub/apps/publish/partner-center/account-types-locations-and-fees.md

 > [!NOTE]
 > When opening your developer account, make sure to sign in to [Partner Center](https://partner.microsoft.com/dashboard) with the Microsoft account that you want to use for your developer account.
 You'll have the option to [add additional users to the account](manage-account-users.md) later.

+[Create a microsoft account](https://signup.live.com/?lic=1) if you don't have one.

-When you [begin the signup process](https://developer.microsoft.com/microsoft-store/register) you'll need to choose whether to create an individual account or a company account.
+Log into [partner portal](https://partner.microsoft.com/dashboard) with microsoft account.
+First time setup click on blue plus mark in Workspaces > My access > plus.
+Then click on Programs in side menu.
+Then Other Programs> Windows "Register as an app developer to submit apps and games to Microsoft marketplaces.".
+Follow steps to setup.
+You'll need to choose whether to create an individual account or a company account.
 Both account types will allow you to submit apps, games, add-ins, and services.

 Company accounts must be used for organizations and businesses and any person acting in relation to their trade or profession.
 For company accounts, we require greater [verification](/windows/apps/publish/partner-center/account-types-locations-and-fees#account-verification) to confirm that you’re authorized to set up the account for your company, as well as requiring that you enter a customer contact email, business address, and business phone number if available.
 Individual accounts are usually appropriate for a single developer working on their own, although you have the option to add additional account users to either type of account.